SimpliSafe Security System Review 2024

 First Impression

 SimpliSafe only just introduced this new Wireless Indoor Camera.
 Don’t worry, you can still get the SimpliSafe’s original wired camera for $99.00.
 Why would you want to, though, when the wireless version is sleeker, with a privacy shutter and two-way audio that lets security professionals speak directly with intruders.
 It’s also got a clever mount you can twist to make wall installation easier.
 And oh, by the way, it’s wireless.
-OK, it’s forty dollars more than the original, but trust me, it’s totally worth it.
+OK, it’s fifty dollars more than the original, but trust me, it’s totally worth it.

 Pro Tip: If you’re looking for more options to keep an eye on your property, you might consider checking out our guide to this year’s best security cameras.
 I’m sure you’ll find exactly what you’re looking for over there.